 The real issue is data security

 Why?
-Because employees using their own devices opens up the potential for unsecured devices to get lost or stolen, or otherwise end up in the wrong hands.
+With the boom in remote work, more employees are using their own devices.
+This opens up the potential for unsecured devices to get lost or stolen, or otherwise end up in the wrong hands.

-So, how do you create a secure environment for employees using their own devices?
-Is it possible for IT managers to mitigate the risks of losing data when users are use personal devices to access the network?
+So, how do you create a secure environment if your organization's employees use their own devices?
+Is it possible for IT managers to mitigate the risks of losing data when personal devices access the network?

 BYOD best practices

-Here are a few best practices to follow, focusing especially on Windows network infrastructures.
+If your organization allows BYOD, here are a few best practices to follow, specifically for Windows network infrastructures.

 1. Limit or prevent concurrent logins